Joël Vandekerckhove

 Joël Vandekerckhove is a Belgian molecular biologist and professor at the University of Ghent (Ghent, Belgium).
-He is head of the VIB Department of Medical Protein Research, UGent.
+He is the head of the VIB Department of Medical Protein Research, UGent.

 His research department works on functional proteomics: development and applications, molecular cell biology and biochemistry of the actin cytoskeleton, cell biology and biochemistry of the actin cytoskeleton, cytokine signalling, and molecular and metabolic signalling.

-Research at the department lead to the university spin off biotech company Peakadilly.
+Research at the department led to the university spin-off biotech company Peakadilly.